 However, Santorum’s twin primary triumphs – while narrow – reframed the GOP race as a one-on-one battle between the socially conservative former Pennsylvania senator and the more moderate Romney, with Gingrich’s chances fading fast.

 Texas Rep. Ron Paul, the libertarian champion, continued to trail well behind the other three candidates in the campaign to face President Barack Obama in November.

 “There is no end in sight,” noted Ari Fleischer, a CNN contributor who was White House press secretary under President George W. Bush. “… For Republicans who thought that maybe Mitt Romney could come South and make this race look like it was coming to an end, this race is going on and on and on.”

 Santorum headed to Puerto Rico on Wednesday ahead of Sunday’s primary there, which is a day after caucuses in Missouri and two days before a showdown with Romney in the Illinois primary.

 “We did it again,” Santorum told supporters Tuesday night in Lafayette, Louisiana, which will hold another Southern primary March 24.

-The Alabama and Mississippi victories give Santorum wins in 10 states so far to Romney’s 18, and he poked at the frontrunner on Wednesday as he reiterated his stance that he is the viable conservative alternative to the former Massachusetts governor.
+The Alabama and Mississippi victories give Santorum 10 states so far to Romney’s 18, and he poked at the frontrunner on Wednesday as he reiterated his stance that he is the viable conservative alternative to the former Massachusetts governor.